 Soooo since I’m pretty crazy about punny valentines these days, I figured I better go ahead and make another one.
 (My son is probably going to have to take like three different Valentines for each kid in his class.
 It’s cool.)

+If you have an electronic cutting machine, you can definitely whip up a whole stack of glow stick valentines in no time.
 I was so excited to watch the Silhouette cut out my valentines.
 Be-doo-be-doo and they were all done! (that was my Silhouette impression by the way)